iEarlG/order-summary-component/README.md

-# Frontend Mentor - NFT preview card component solution
+# Frontend Mentor - Order Summary Component Main

 This is a solution to the [Order summary Component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.